obokhove/EagreEUEID20202023/HPCresults/readme.md

-Hallo.
+# Instruction to install Firedrake in a Singularity docker on ARC4.

-Describe singularity.
+[OB et al. To do: Describe singularity.
 Virtual environment.
 HPC provide module singularity.
 Where does on get this.

-Instruction to install Firedrake in a Singularity docker on ARC4.

 Onno 09-04-2023: I can virtually not follow a word: from which directory & machine are these commands given?
-Poor editting as well, as usual, which I started to fix -my, my.
+Poor editting as well, as usual, which I started to fix -my, my.]

-Junho's instructions:
+Junho's instructions to date 09-04-2023:

 1. Make directories to save a Singularity docker.
   ```Python